sadece1eren/Content-Warning-Cheat/README.md

 This mod menu was created by jhrox, also known as sadece1eren.

+ can hide and make the menu visible by pressing esc and pressing insert
 ## Installation

 1. Use any mono injector; I recommend Sharp Mono Injector.